-The main brain region involved is the left temporal lobe.
-The functions of the left temporal lobe include low-level perception, sound processing, comprehension, naming, verbal memory, and other language functions such as the meanings of words.
+The central brain region involved is the left temporal lobe.
+The functions of the left temporal lobe include low-level perception, sound processing, comprehension, naming, verbal memory, and other language functions, such as the meanings of words.

-The hippocampus is the center for memory in the brain, with connections throughout the brain to key cognitive regions.
-Broca’s area in the left frontal lobe is responsible for language production while Wernicke’s area in the left temporal lobe is responsible for language comprehension.
+The hippocampus is the center of memory in the brain, with connections throughout the brain to vital cognitive regions.
+Broca’s area in the left frontal lobe is responsible for language production, while Wernicke’s area in the left temporal lobe is responsible for language comprehension.

-Elephant memory requires the user to remember and then find the memorized words in a list.
-We use these same skills when we are remembering a shopping list, recalling tasks someone gave us, or remembering the name of a favorite product in the store.
+Elephant memory requires the user to remember and find the memorized words in a list.
+We use these same skills when we recall a shopping list, tasks someone gave us, or the name of a favorite product in the store.

 You can modify: